simon-staal/Odyssey_C_Compiler/admin/log.md

 - binary sub not implemented / working for double (float untested)
 - binary div not implemented / working for double (float untested) Going to try and either add char / unsigned functionality

+*Update_1*
+Added super janky char literal handling to the lexer, passing a testcase in strings (lmao), nothing else broke so we now pass an extra testcase.

 Building AST Correctly (last updated 14/03/2021)
 ------------------------------------------------